 Spousal Support Obligations

 Unlike property rights, entitlement to spousal support is extended to common-law couples in Ontario’s Family Law Act.
 For more information on spousal support see our other articles.

 If you are entering into a common law relationship, it is always a good idea to speak to a Family Lawyer to help draft one for you.
 A cohabitation agreement is a binding domestic contract that sets out the terms of support and property rights in the event of a relationship breakdown.
 Part 4 of the Family Law Act, covers the provisions for domestic contracts that common law couples may enter into.

-If you have questions about the above, feel free to contact your expert Family Lawyers in Toronto, David H. Nuri, Barrister & Solicitor.
-We service clients in the Greater Toronto Area and provide expertise in all sorts of Family Law issues.
-Give us a call.
-We are Divorce Lawyers and Family Lawyers that would be happy to have a chat.
+If you have questions about the above, feel free to contact your expert Family Lawyer in Toronto, David H. Nuri, Barrister & Solicitor.
+I service clients in the Greater Toronto Area and provide expertise in all sorts of Family Law issues.
+Give me a call.

 The information contained herein is not intended to be legal advice.